 How is forex trading carried out?

 Forex day trading does not involve buying and selling actual currency; it's more like taking a temporary 'option' on it, for which you put up a small deposit.
 Most beginners start with a free demo account which does not require 'real' money at all.
-FXCC is a popular, easy-to-use forex dealing desk.
+Find a popular, easy-to-use CFD forex dealing desk.
 When you are ready, you can open a demo or live trading account then start trading with the user-friendly interface or 'trading platform'.

 A small part of the money you deposit in your trading account is used as collateral – like a guarantee for each trade while it is in progress.
 A trader may enter several trades simultaneously.
 When a trade is complete, the guarantee is returned to the account, together with any profit.